its-dirg/yais/README.txt

     Example yaisLinux.sh /home/testuser/myinstallation

 update.sh
-    Run this script to pyjwkest, pysaml2, pyoidc and/or IdPproxy projects.
+    Run this script to update pyjwkest, pysaml2, pyoidc and/or IdPproxy projects.
 Only already installed projects will be updated.

     Syntax: yaisLinux.sh install_path